The Headless Edit: No.1

 Waiting For The Out

-A TV show about a philosophy teacher who has to face up to his family trauma as he begins teaching in a prison.
-The show covers a whole load of wide-ranging topics - philosophy, masculinity, mental health, injustice - in a way that feels engaging and human.
-Its depiction of OCD in particular is a nuanced triumph.
+TV Show ✹ A philosophy teacher has to face up to his family trauma as he begins teaching in a prison.
+Covering a whole load of wide-ranging topics - philosophy, masculinity, mental health, injustice - in a way that feels engaging and human.
+Its depiction of OCD in particular is a rare triumph.

 “Designers and illustrators are stuck in a bind: analogue signals value, but digital is what’s feasible.
 The result is a kind of strategic mimicry.”